-If you’re situation is uncertain and you need to break the mortgage before the term ends, you could be subject to a high penalty from the lender.
+If your situation is uncertain and you need to break the mortgage before the term ends, you could be subject to a high penalty from the lender.
 This penalty could be significantly higher, as it’s calculated using the lenders posted rates, as opposed to the actual rate.

 Also, long-term fixed rates accrue more interest when compared to a variable and short-term fixed rates.

 Nonetheless, 5 years is a popular mortgage term and about half of all mortgages have 5-year fixed terms.
 At times when the difference between fixed and variable rates is minimal, most people will choose the stability of a 5-year fixed rate in BC.